bitburner-official/bitburner-src/markdown/bitburner.server.ftpportopen.md

 ## Server.ftpPortOpen property

-Flag indicating whether the FTP port is open
+Whether or not the FTP port is open

 **Signature:**